ikml-bsrn/NYC_Taxi_Trip_Duration/README.md

 - **Solution** to limitation: Used **RandomizedSearch** instead of **GridSearch**, and used **sampling** of **10**% for Hyperparameter Tuning, and reduced the number of hyperparameter values.

 ## 24/3 Update
-The Mean Squared Error (MSE) was used to evaluate the performance of various regression models in predicting the trip duration.
-The results are as follows:
+The Mean Absolute Error (MAE) was used to evaluate the performance of various regression models in predicting the trip duration.
+Though Mean Squared Error (MSE) puts higher penalty on large errors, MAE allows for a simpler and easier interpretation and reporting.
+Hence, the results are as follows:

-- Simple Regression MSE: 32.37 minutes
+- Simple Regression MAE: 32.37 minutes
-- Random Forest MSE: 28.09 minutes
+- Random Forest MAE: 28.09 minutes
-- XGBoost MSE: 27.89 minutes
+- XGBoost MAE: 27.89 minutes

 Based on the results, it is clear that XGBoost and Random Forest outperform Simple Regression, with XGBoost being the best-performing model in this case.
-Despite this improvement, the prediction errors are still relatively high, indicating that the models are not fully capturing the complexity of the relationships in the data.
+Despite this improvement, the prediction errors are still relatively high, which indicates that the models are not fully capturing the complexity of the relationships in the data.

 Thus, the predictions are highly error-prone and the models are struggling to account for the underlying patterns.
 This suggests that the data may contain more complex relationships, which the simpler models like Simple Regression are unable to capture effectively.